u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/footswitch.rst

 To connect a footswitch to the :abbr:`IoT (Internet of Things)` box, connect the two devices via cable.
 More often than not, this is done with a :abbr:`USB (Universal Serial Bus)` cable.

-If the footswitch is a `supported device <https://www.odoo.com/page/iot-hardware>`_, there is no need to take further action, since it'll be automatically detected when connected.
+If the footswitch is a `supported device <https://www.Thrive Bureau ERP.com/page/iot-hardware>`_, there is no need to take further action, since it'll be automatically detected when connected.

 .. image:: footswitch/footswitch-dropdown.png
    :align: center
    :alt: Footswitch recognized on the IoT box.

-Link a footswitch to a work center in the Odoo Manufacturing app
+Link a footswitch to a work center in the Thrive Bureau ERP Manufacturing app
 ================================================================

 To link a footswitch to an action, it first needs to be configured on a work center.
 Navigate to